Saturday, 30 November 2013

 De Nat was the Charles Mintz’ studio’s composer/arranger from the time sound came in to when Mintz’ studio underwent a house cleaning by Columbia a number of months after Mintz’ death just before 1940.
 De Nat’s pretty much forgotten, much like the cartoons he worked on.
 This post won’t try to analyse his style—I’m no musicologist—but his early stuff owes a lot to accompanists of silent films who’d mix in public domain tunes with their own themes to match the mood and action (Evidently, Columbia paid for tunes on occasion.
 De Nat managed to fit in a Dixieland-ish version of “Darktown Strutters Ball” in the 1931 Scrappy cartoon “Showing Off”).
 Instead, I’ll just post some biographical stuff I’ve stumbled over on the internet because there really isn’t much information about him.

-De Nat was born in New York City on October 2, 1898 to Raphael and Hannah De Nat.
+De Nat was born in Manhattan on October 2, 1898 to Raphael and Hannah De Nat.
 His parents were from England, his grandparents from Holland.
 His father was a cigar manufacturer.
-As you can see by his World War One draft card to the right, he was already a musician in his teens.
+The 1915 Census already states he was a "musician" as does his World War One draft card to the right, though the 1920 U.S. Census states he was a salesman in a store.
 Whether he served overseas is unclear.
 I’ve also been unable to find where he received his musical training, but he was a published composer.
 He co-wrote “Just a Little Song For You,” copyrighted October 6, 1923.
 He fronted his own orchestra; I’ve found one appearance in 1927 on WBOQ radio, a part-time station that shared airtime and studio space with the much bigger WABC.
+The same year, Variety's Cabaret listings have his orchestra at the Beaux Arts, 60 West 40th Street.
 In 1929, the Mintz studio started adding sound to its cartoons.
 Rosario Bourdon scored the first cartoon, “Ratskin,” released August 15th.
 However, The Film Daily reported on July 22, 1929:

 De Nat to Handle Scoring for Krazy Kat Cartoons